Context help

 Contextual help visibility is also controlled by an optional condition.

-<figure><img src="/files/25dd094cc096a5dc1e62b7059dc77013618ba07c" alt=""><figcaption><p align="center"><em><strong>Figure 6.</strong> Example appearance of a tooltip on the application</em></p></figcaption></figure>
+<figure><img src="/files/25dd094cc096a5dc1e62b7059dc77013618ba07c" alt=""><figcaption><p align="center"><em><strong>Figure 6.</strong> Example appearance of the tooltip on the application</em></p></figcaption></figure>

-<figure><img src="/files/87859fec546f7503a9bd9999f8ced1b2bbf7e773" alt=""><figcaption><p align="center"><em><strong>Figure 7.</strong> Example appearance of a tooltip on the application</em></p></figcaption></figure>
+<figure><img src="/files/87859fec546f7503a9bd9999f8ced1b2bbf7e773" alt=""><figcaption><p align="center"><em><strong>Figure 7.</strong> Example appearance of the tooltip on the application</em></p></figcaption></figure>

 {% hint style="info" %}

-Demo application: demoTooltips
+Demo application: demoTooltipy

 {% endhint %}